 One of the great leaders in this field of dental adhesion is Ray Bertollotti, DDS, PhD.
 I did shoot him an email before this case concerning the specifics of the preps and here's what he said:

 "If you need to build in cuspid rise, then a lingual bevel and no incisal prep.
 If not, reverse this and leave a lingual butt joint and incisal bevel at about 45 degrees.
 The facial bevel will give better esthetics."

 That quote was more for the dentists in the audience.
 Yet, if you're a patient reading this, isn't the minimally invasive gist of his advice comforting?

-If a patient's teeth have fractures, extensive old fillings or decay, deep intrinsic stains or some other major issues, by all means, let's use beautiful modern porcelain all over the place.
+If a patient's teeth have fractures, extensive old fillings or decay, deep intrinsic stains or some other major issues, by all means, let's use some beautiful modern porcelain.
 But when everything is ideal except for some part of a tooth that's missing due to wear or fracture-